 This rich variety of opportunities assists in creating the spirit of St Ursula’s and in fulfilling the Mission of the College.

 As one of a few Secondary Schools in Queensland to offer two Languages Other Than English (LOTE) through to Year 12, St Ursula’s complements its Japanese and French language learning with the provision of optional overseas experiences for students.
-On tours lead by their LOTE teachers, students are immersed in the language and culture of their classroom subject and gain greater proficiency in their chosen language.
+On tours led by their LOTE teachers, students are immersed in the language and culture of their classroom subject and gain greater proficiency in their chosen language.
 This often encourages interest in a longer study exchange in an overseas country, a life-enriching experience that can also lead to career opportunities.
 St Ursula’s also welcomes students on exchange from other countries, especially those from countries where French or Japanese is spoken.
-The College has also recently formed a Sister School relationship with Yangzhong Baqiao Secondary School in Jiangsu Province in China and our students can look forward to visits to that school and return visits from their students and staff.
-Our Principal, Mrs Dunbar, visited Baqiao Secondary School in March 2019 and received a warm welcome.
+The College has also formed a Sister School relationship with Yangzhong Baqiao Secondary School in Jiangsu Province in China and our students can look forward to visits to that school and return visits from their students and staff.
+Former College Principal, Mrs Catherine Dunbar, visited Baqiao Secondary School in March 2019 and received a warm welcome.
 Mrs Dunbar was very impressed by the facilities and by the enthusiasm and skill demonstrated by their students and their interest in visiting Central Queensland and St Ursula’s College.

 The overseas experience is also available to students who undertake Vocational Education and Training in the Hospitality and/or Tourism areas.
 Renowned travel ‘hot spots’, New Zealand and Singapore, are popular destinations as these enable students to sample the tourist experience, explore the excellent culinary and sightseeing opportunities on offer and gain a deeper understanding of the industries that support these.